 “Once we saw huge results from our first affiliate promotions, it became clear that this was a channel to double down on,” Meredith added.
 “Our CPA sweet spot gives us great margins on each purchase, and keeps our influencers happy so they continue to promote.”

-Influencer marketing works because influencers have genuine relationships with your target customers, who trust the influencer’s recommendations.
-You can build these relationships directly with customers through social media, leveraging positive engagement into word-of-mouth business.
+Influencer marketing worked for these brands because their influencers had genuine relationships with target customers, who trusted the influencer’s recommendations.
+But you can also build these kinds of relationships directly with customers through social media, leveraging positive engagement into word-of-mouth business.

 Lesson #3: Consider Going Straight for the Sale

-Most e-commerce companies invest time and energy in persuading visitors to join their email list.
-Over time – and by experiencing the value of the relationship – subscribers convert to customers.
+Most e-commerce companies invest considerable time and energy in persuading visitors to join their email list, hopping that over time – after experiencing value from newsletters – those subscribers will convert into customers.
 However, that’s not always the best approach.
-Depending on your niche, margins, and industry, you can go straight for the sale at every customer touchpoint.
+Depending on your niche, margins, and industry, it can make more sense to go straight for the sale at every customer touchpoint.

-At BombTech Golf, a high profit margin meant founder Tyler Sullivan and his team could afford to shift their focus to customer service and marketing to existing customers.
+At BombTech Golf, a high profit margin meant founder Tyler Sullivan and his team could afford to shift their focus from getting newsletter sign ups to concentrating on the initial sale, improving customer service and then marketing to existing customers.

 “Our unique brand position in the golf industry and perceived value allows us to profit on first sale almost always,” explained Sullivan.
 “We only focus on email acquisition via purchase.
 Our customers are worth so much more than just sign-ups for coupons.”